OmPimple26/Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-This game is created using python
+This game is created by using Python language